ietf/id-guidelines/README.md

 -   [ ] Verify that the I-D is well formatted for readability and clarity.

--   [ ] If the I-D has “Contributors” and/or “Acknowlegments” sections,
+-   [ ] If the I-D has "Contributors" and/or "Acknowlegments" sections,
-    verify that the sections are unnumbered and placed after the “References” section and any appendices.
+    verify that the sections are unnumbered and placed after the "References" section and any appendices.
 See Section 4 of [RFC 7322](https://rfc-editor.org/info/rfc7322).

--   [ ] Verify that references to Internet-Drafts and RFCs are formatted as shown in the “web portion” of the RFC Editor’s Style Guide (see [here](https://www.rfc-editor.org/styleguide/part2/#ref_ids) for guidance on I-Ds and [here](https://www.rfc-editor.org/part2/#ref_rfcs) for guidance on
+-   [ ] Verify that references to Internet-Drafts and RFCs are formatted as shown in the "web portion" of the RFC Editor's Style Guide (see [here](https://www.rfc-editor.org/styleguide/part2/#ref_ids) for guidance on I-Ds and [here](https://www.rfc-editor.org/part2/#ref_rfcs) for guidance on